AdobeDocs/workfront.es-ES/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    >No puede agregar un comentario a una actualización del sistema.

-## Usar texto enriquecido en una actualización de Workfront
+## Usar texto enriquecido en una actualización de Workfront{#use-rich-text-in-a-workfront-update}

 <!--remove this top note when we get to parity with the current version, OR change the note to mention that some options are ONLY available in the Beta version and not the current one.-->